Statistical Inference for Noisy Incomplete Binary Matrix: Discussions

 \section{Discussions}

-This note considers the statistical inference for 1-bit matrix completion under a unidimensional nonlinear factor model, the Rasch model.
+This note considers the statistical inference for binary (or 1-bit) matrix completion under a unidimensional nonlinear factor model, the Rasch model.
 Asymptotic normality results are established.
 Our results suggest that the maximum likelihood estimator is statistically efficient, even though the number of parameters diverges.
-Our simulation study shows that the developed asymptotic result provides a good approximation to finite sample data, and two real-data examples demonstrate its usefulness in the areas of educational testing and political science.
+Our simulation study shows that the developed asymptotic result provides a good approximation to finite sample data, and two real-data examples demonstrate its usefulness in the areas of educational testing and political science. \yc{One limitation of the current asymptotic normality result is that it requires relatively strong conditions, especially Condition 4(a), which excludes settings where $J_* = O(N_*^{1/2})$.
+Thus, future research is needed to investigate the extent to which these conditions can be relaxed. }

-The current results can be easily extended to matrix completion problems with quantized measurement that has a similar natural exponential family form.
-Admittedly, the model considered may be oversimple for complex application problems, for example, certain collaborative filtering problems for which the rank of the underlying matrix $M$ may be higher than considered here and the underlying latent factors may be multidimensioinal.
+The current results can be easily extended to matrix completion problems with a quantized measurement that has a similar natural exponential family form.
+Admittedly, the model considered may be oversimple for complex application problems, for example, certain collaborative filtering problems for which the rank of the underlying matrix $M$ may be higher than considered here, and the underlying latent factors may be multi-dimensional.
 The extension of the current results to more flexible models is left for future investigation.
-As the first inference result for 1-bit matrix completion, we believe the current results will shed light on the statistical inference for more general matrix completion problems.
+As the first inference result for binary matrix completion, we believe the current results will shed light on the statistical inference for more general matrix completion problems.